HelloThereMatey/Bootleg_Macro/README.md

     - Big upgrades here.
 Added option to add bal. sheets of the other 4 main world CB's to create a 'global liquidity'index.
     - Upgrades in the usability of the excel control input params file.
 Much easier to use and you have more possibilities.
     Get at it.
+V1.4:
+    - Added the generic chating tool and the aggregated global M2 toolz.